 Create delivery configurations for those projects.
 This tells Flow what your team's workflow looks like.

 In order to get the ticket information from your ticket vendor, you need to integrate the ticket vendor with Flow.
 Once the ticket vendor is integrated, you can view and import your ticket projects on the Integrations page under settings.

-Note: At this time, Jira is the only supported ticketing system
+Note: At this time, Jira and Azure DevOps (ADO) are the only supported ticketing systems.